 του κάστρου ο παραδότες...

-It's worth noting that from the mountain Thichis (Grk: Θήχης) in Matsouka, the Ten Thousand men of Xenophon shouted ‘Thallatta Thallatta' (The Sea, The Sea!) when they saw the Euxine (Pontus).
+It's worth noting that from the mountain Thichis (Grk: Θήχης) in Matsouka, the Ten Thousand of Xenophon shouted ‘Thallatta Thallatta' (The Sea, The Sea!) when they saw the Euxine (Pontus) Sea.

 An old postcard of Matsouka (Madjka)

 During the Byzantine period, the region was the base from which the Empire's guards protected its eastern frontier.
-In the mountain ranges of Kulat Dag, Zygana, Thichi and Aeser lived the infamous Gabrades warriors and later the troupes of the Comnene Rulers.
+In the mountain ranges of Kulat Dag, Zygana, Thichis and Aeser lived the infamous Gabrades warriors and later the troupes of the Comnene Rulers.
 After the fall of Trebizond, many people fled the capital of Pontus and settled in Matsouka, thus increasing its population drastically.
 During the difficult period for the Christians (15-16th century), the residents were well behaved and disciplined, and large scale islamization didn't occur in the region.
-Another reason for this phenomenon was also the presence of the Sumela, Bazelon and Peristerota monasteries.
-Apart from these 3 (male centric) monasteries, there were also 2 female functioning monasteries: the Monstery of Panagia Kremastis, and the Monastery of Saint John.
+Another reason for this phenomenon was the presence of the Sumela, Bazelon and Peristereota monasteries.
+Apart from these 3 (male-centric) monasteries, there were also 2 female functioning monasteries: the Monsatery of Panagia Kremastis, and the Monastery of Saint John.
 Matsouka was also home to a further 64 Parish churches, and 225 chapels (both old and new).
 Just prior to the Exchange (1923), there were 3 philanthropic educational brotherhoods and 2 charitable brotherhoods in the region.

 The majority of Matsoukans were cattle-breeders and farmers.
 Very few undertook more skilled labor.
 Migration was primarily to Russia and Constantinople, and the majority of those who immigrated did so to avoid being drafted into the army.
 Women were very active in cattle farming and work in general, especially keeping the mountain plains in good order.

 Each village had its own administration.
-Once a year, the men would meet at the village school and select a president for the village (the Mouchtar), and also an administrative committee (the Azathes).
-The notables of the village were responsible for collecting taxes and also putting the taxes to good use.
+Once a year, the men would meet at the village school and select a president for the village (the mouchtar), and also an administrative committee (the azathes).
+The notables of the village were responsible for collecting taxes and putting them to good use.
 The notables also had legal responsibilities such as solving matters relating to inheritance, as well as disciplining those who didn't respect their decisions.
 They also selected the committees of the schools and churches.